Academic Preparation For College

 Getting On The Right Track

-High-school students average 35 hours per week oPicture91f class time while college students averages 15-18 hours per week.
+High-school students average 35 hours per week of class time while college students averages 15-18 hours per week.
 Between class schedules, homework, part-time job and extracurricular activities, things can be overwhelming for most students who are not prepared for their school year.

 Here are a few tips in helping you get on the right track: